th-simon/th-simon.github.io/content/publications/covid-19/index.md

 ---
-title: "The Relevance of Cost Structure for the Effecctiveness of Governmental Aid Programs"
+title: "The Relevance of Cost Structure for the Effectiveness of Governmental Aid Programs"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here